 Case reports describing efficacy for breast cancer exist (3) (4), but no controlled clinical trials have been performed.
-Use of CoQ10 to prevent anthracycline-induced cardiomyopathy requires additional research.
+The interaction of CoQ10 with anthracycline is currently under investigation.

 CoQ10 is structurally similar to vitamin K and therefore may antagonize the effects of warfarin (11) (12).
 It may also antagonize the effects of chemotherapy via antioxidant activity and may reduce the effect of radiation therapy (13).

 - Cancer prevention